joao2213-spec/ros2-factory-sim/README.md

 # ros2-factory-sim
  An integrated simulation of a factory environment using ROS2, PlanSys2, Nav2, and Isaac Sim.
 Features three robots executing smart navigation and package handling plans.

-This README.md provides step-by-step instructions for setting up and using the **Tese** project.
+This README.md provides step-by-step instructions for setting up and using the project.
 Follow the guidelines below to install dependencies, configure your environment, and avoid known bugs.

 ## Installation